 Heat canola oil in a pan, then pan fry crab cakes until golden brown on each side.
 Once done, place crab cakes on a paper towel and set aside.

-For the Hollandaise Sauce, set a pot filled with 2 inches of water to a gentle simmer.
+For the hollandaise sauce, set a pot filled with 2 inches of water to a gentle simmer.
 Whisk together the egg yolks, lemon juice and salt in a stainless steel bowl that fits into the pot without the bottom of the bowl touching the water.
 Reduce the heat to low and nestle the bowl into the pot.
-Continually whisk until the eggs start to thicken and they become pale yellow.
+Continually whisk until the eggs start to thicken and become pale yellow.

 Turn the heat off but keep the pot and bowl on the stove.
 Slowly drizzle in the melted butter while constantly whisking to emulsify until all the butter has been incorporated.
-If the mixture becomes too thick, add a tablespoon or two of warm water to thin.
-The sauce will be smooth, velvety and thick but still pourable.
+If the mixture becomes too thick, add 1–2 tablespoons of warm water to thin.
+The sauce should be smooth, velvety and thick but still pourable.
 Keep warm while crab cakes are cooking (it may thicken slightly as it sits).
 Just before serving, add more warm water to thin if needed.

-To serve, plate each half of the English muffins cut-side up, top with one crab cake each, followed by one poached egg each and a generous portion of Hollandaise Sauce.
+To serve, plate each English muffin half cut-side up, top with 1 crab cake each, followed by 1 poached egg each and a generous portion of hollandaise.
 Garnish with chopped green onion and serve immediately.